WHAT IS BELL'S PALSY?

 HOW COMMON IS BELL'S PALSY?

 Bells palsy is not as uncommon as is generally believed.
-Worldwide statistics set the frequency at just over .02% of the population (with geographical variations).
-In human terms this is 1 of every 5000 people over the course of a lifetime and 40,000 Americans every year.
+Worldwide statistics set the frequency at approximately .02% of the population (with geographical variations).
+In human terms this is 1 of every 5000 people, and 40,000 Americans every year.

 IS BELL'S PALSY ALWAYS ON THE SAME SIDE?